 Ellipse: Via: giphy Solving Pascal triangles: Via: Hersfold via Wikimedia Commons Use FOIL to easily multiply binomials: Via: mathcaptain Here’s how you solve logarithms: Via: imgur Use this trick so you don’t get mixed up when doing matrix transpositions: Via: Wikimedia Commons What the Pythagorean Theorem is really trying to show you: Via: giphy Exterior angles of polygons will ALWAYS add up to 360 degrees: Via: math.stackexchange Via: imgur Via: Wikimedia Commons Via: reddit.
 KidSites.com - Math Sites for Kids.
 A+ Math This site has plenty of activities and games to help beginning to intermediate math students improve their skills.

 Flash cards, concentration games, more.
 AAA Math Designed for grades K-8, this comprehensive math resource contains hundreds of pages of basic math skills and randomly-created interactive practice activities.
 Ask Dr. Math This is a huge resource of answers to math questions for elementary to college students.
-If you have a question not covered, you can ask Dr. Brain Bashers Includes an interesting collection of math, logic, and language puzzles, games, and illusions, separated into easy, medium and hard categories.
+Brain Bashers Includes an interesting collection of math, logic, and language puzzles, games, and illusions, separated into easy, medium and hard categories.
 ChiliMath A great resource that covers key concepts in Algebra, with material that ranges from introductory to advanced.
 CoolMath.com Have fun while practicing your math through lots of cool games, activities, and animated demonstrations.